About

 CJ Mucklow - Colorado Landowner

-Jack Cobb - Little Snake River Conservation District
+Jack Cobb - Agriculture, Little Snake River Conservation District

 Alison Lerch - Colorado Department of Natural Resources

-Russ Bacon - USFS Routt-Medicine Bow and Thunder Basin National Grassland Forest Supervisor (Ex-officio, non-voting)
+USFS Routt-Medicine Bow and Thunder Basin National Grassland Forest (Ex-officio, non-voting)

 Executive Committee